Learn about the campus re-entry process for the Fall 2020 Semester

 Wentworth Institute of Technology is well into the implementation of a comprehensive campus reentry plan for the Fall 2020 semester.
 As President Mark A. Thompson has announced, the university is offering a combination of in-person, virtual and hybrid instruction, depending on course content and the need for applied learning.
 Students are occupying residence halls on campus, with numerous public health practices and precautions in place.

-“We are confident that we can minimize risk while providing an outstanding education and a high-quality student experience, but we will be asking everyone in the community to take individual responsibility for protecting themselves and others," said Thompson.
+“We are confident that we can minimize risk while providing an outstanding education and a high-quality student experience, but we are asking everyone in the community to take individual responsibility for protecting themselves and others," said Thompson.

 Key features of the reentry plan are: